guimbreon/Udemy/JAVA/README.md

-Course complete by 7hrs and 12 minutes <--> 118hrs and 30 minutes
+Course complete by 10hrs and 15 minutes <--> 120hrs